javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing/article.md

 Let's say we want to make a function `pow(x, n)` that raises `x` to an integer power `n`.
 We assume that `n≥0`.

-That task is quite simple, there's even a `**` operator in Javascript that can do that, but here we concentrate not on the function itself, but on the development flow, that can be applied to more complex tasks as well.
+That task is quite simple, there's even a `**` operator in JavaScript that can do that, but here we concentrate not on the function itself, but on the development flow, that can be applied to more complex tasks as well.

 Before creating the code of `pow`, we can imagine what the function should do and describe it using BDD.